 -

-(1) All figures are at 100% project level, inclusive of Quayside and LeBreton Flats Library Parcel developments.
+(4) All figures are at 100% project level, inclusive of Quayside and Dream LeBreton developments.
 These are forecasted figures and are subject to change.
+Affordable units are

-(3) Diverse vendors are defined as businesses that are majority-owned by people from equity seeking groups.
-MPCT.UN collected this information in coordination with in coordination with D.UN – and therefore tracked spending includes tracked spending by both MPCT.UN and D.UN.
-Spending is tracked only for focus groups.
+(5) Diverse vendors are defined as businesses that are majority-owned or majority-managed by people from equity-seeking groups.
+MPCT.UN collected this information in coordination with DRM and D.UN – and therefore includes tracked spending by MPCT.UN, DRM and D.UN.
+Spending is tracked on specific categories that include development projects (Quayside and Dream LeBreton), decarbonization retrofits in office and multi-family buildings, and general operational spending.

 ESG Scorecard